marcpouzet/zrun/README.md

 Lucid Synchrone).

-The purpose of this prototype is to give a reference semantics for a language like Scade that may be used 1/ for testing an existing compiler; 2/ prove some compilation steps (static checks, source-to-source transformations); 3/ accept possibly cyclic programs (e.g., some that are accepted by the Esterel compiler but rejected by Lustre, Lucid Synchrone, Scade); 4/ debugging purposes.
+The purpose of this prototype is to give a reference semantics for a language like Scade and to used it 1/ for compiler testing;
+2/ prove compilation steps (e.g., that a well typed program does not lead to a type error; or source-to-source transformations like static scheduling or the compilation of automata); 3/ to be able to execute unfinished model or models that are possibly cyclic and accepted by an Esterel compiler (the so-called "constructively causal" programs) but rejected by Lustre, Lucid Synchrone, Scade, Zelus); 4/ to experiment with novel language extensions.

 The language kernel is that of Zelus (and Lucid Synchrone).
 In particular, state automata can be parameterized.
 Paper [EMSOFT'05] defines a semantics